 If we don't know our numbers, we don't know what to do to improve.

-Are we doing well and should double down on what's working?
-Are we doing poorly and should do less of what's not working?
+Are you doing well and should you double down on what's working?
+Are you doing poorly and should you do less of what's not working?
 Do you know?

 Affiliate marketing presents a unique challenge when it comes to tracking our results.

 - Most affiliate marketers promote more than one program or product

 - Many affiliate programs run on different networks

 - Many networks show reports in very different ways

 Until now, I've had to make do with what I've had.
 That's been a combination of a bookkeeping service called Bench.co and virtual assistants manually extracting the data for me and putting it into spreadsheets.

 Smaller affiliate programs that only drive a couple of sales per month often don't get checked more than once every couple of months.

 Although I'm a huge fan of Bench and will continue using them, they can only report transactions from my connected financial accounts like Chase bank, PayPal, and Stripe or from reports I upload.

 For years I've been looking for a better way to do this, but nothing ever came.
 Until this year when friend Chris Fong introduced me to a new software that promised to help me get all my affiliate programs organized: Afflytics.